 2.)
 Return the screw to its original hole so it does not get lost.

 3.)
 Wrap the spool pin coverplate and place inside the case tray.

 4.)
 Removing the little side tray of the case (or top tray in older cases)

-will make it easier to load wrapped machine inside case in later steps.
+will make it easier to load a wrapped machine inside the case in

-(If you cannot remove the screw, then push the bobbin winder all the way down so the bobbin winder wheel touches the belt.)
+(If you cannot remove the screw, then push the bobbin winder all the way down to the bobbin winder wheel touches the belt.)

 7.)
 Tighten the motor to the machine.
 The screw is accessed from the front of the machine on the right side.